- Sharon's Anti-Racism Newsletter

 Farzin fights isms - all of them - with well researched and in depth posts through an organizational justice lens.
 I don’t always agree with him, but he always makes me think.
 Learn more on the Critical Equity website.

 Aside from being my honorary cousin - we share Caribbean ancestry - James is here because of his written spoken word posts - read them to see what I mean - sharing Black experiences online and off.
 Whether short, medium or long form, James’ well-chosen words will make you stop and think.

 Janelle is all about equity - so much so that she named her consultancy after it.
 She’s a quiet but firm voice in the fight against discrimination and the battle for companies to get serious about DEI.
 Learn more on the All Things Equitable website.

-One of the things I love about Katrina is their “I’m shouting” posts where she raises an issue that he’s passionate about.
+One of the things I love about K is their “I’m shouting” posts where they raise an issue that they’re passionate about.
 They also have a wonderful podcast and are particularly excellent if you value content about mental health.
-You can learn more on her website.
+You can learn more on their website.